Open navigation

 Role Assignments

-Role assignments control how users access employee data and are used alongside user group access to protect the data of your employees.
+Role assignments control which Managers and Regular Users access employee data and are used alongside user group access to protect the data of your employees.
 The motivation for using role assignments within your company is to give each user only the access to the employees that they need in order to perform their job.

 Overview